-What do the works entail?
+What does the work entail?

-The installation of 37 temporary bores using a hand auger as well as 15 soil vapour bores and 20 groundwater monitoring wells which will be installed using a four-wheel drive mounted drill rig.
+The broader assessment work involved installation of 41 temporary bores using a hand auger as well as 13 soil vapour bores and 25 groundwater monitoring wells which will be installed using a four wheel drive mounted drill rig.